 Parents Need to Know

-Parents need to know that this animated Pixar film is considered one of their all-time best for portraying mature themes about families in a way that both kids and adults can enjoy.
-Because of the movie's focus on a superhero family, there's much more violence than is usually featured in comparable PG-rated movies.
-The family adventure includes all sorts of weapons, explosions, deaths, wide-spread destruction and more.
+Parents need to know that The Incredibles is an animated superhero adventure that's considered one of Pixar's all-time best for portraying mature themes about families in a way that both kids and adults can enjoy.
+You can expect quite a bit more violence than in many kid-targeted animated movies.
+There are all sorts of weapons, explosions, deaths, wide-spread destruction, and more.
 A man tries to kill himself by jumping off a building.
 Mr. Incredible saves him, but then is taken to court, where they talk about how the man should be allowed to carry out his plan.
-A few characters are shown with drinks in hand, and one character even smokes a long-stemmed cigarette.
+A few characters are shown with drinks in hand, and one character smokes a long-stemmed cigarette.
 Despite the intensity of the Bond-level violence, there are plenty of positive themes about family, courage, and identity to make this a must-see for families.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.